1957 Pacific typhoon season

 The 1957 Pacific typhoon season has no official bounds; it ran year-round in 1957, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

 The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1957 Pacific hurricane season.
 Tropical storms formed in the entire west Pacific basin were assigned a name by the Fleet Weather Center on Guam.

-Systems
+Seasonal summary

+The accumulated cyclone energy (ACE) index for the 1957 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 440.2 units, which is the seventh highest ACE for a single season ever recorded.
 Twenty-two tropical storms developed in 1957 in the Northwestern Pacific.
 Tropical depressions were likely, but no records are known to exist that would mention any.
 Eighteen storms reached typhoon intensity, of which 8 reached super typhoon strength.
 An additional storm, Della, came across the Dateline from the Central Pacific, therefore it is not taken account in the total number of storms.

+Systems